fsezark-dev/O-Bench/README.md

 - **Tabu Search** achieves the best solution quality and consistency at 20 cities (lowest std dev), thanks to its memory mechanism preventing revisitation of recent local optima.
 - **Genetic Algorithm** produces competitive solution quality but runs ~250× slower than single-solution methods at small scales — the cost-benefit shifts at larger instances.
 - **Simulated Annealing** requires an iteration budget proportional to problem size.
 With a fixed budget, it can underperform Hill Climbing despite theoretical superiority — a parameter sensitivity issue documented in this project.
-- **SA cooling schedule** was made adaptive: initial temperature is estimated by sampling random neighbor deltas to achieve ~80% acceptance early on; cooling rate is computed to reach `T=1.0` by the final iteration.
+- **SA cooling schedule** was made adaptive: initial temperature is estimated by sampling random neighbor deltas to achieve ~80% acceptance early on cooling rate is computed to reach `T=1.0` by the final iteration.
 - **Random Search** degrades sharply with scale, confirming the value of guided search strategies.

 ---